-Under the GDPR, we are allowed to delegate this responsibility and as such have appointed a Data Protection Officer who, in conjunction with the services offered by the Data Processor (turnITon), will deal with all requests and enquiries concerning our use of any personal data.
+Under the GDPR, we are allowed to delegate this responsibility and as such have appointed a Data Protection Officer through the LDBS Grow Education Partners, who will deal with all requests and enquiries concerning our use of any personal data.

-If you have any concerns or questions regarding this matter, you should direct them to Mrs E. Camplin, Data Protection Officer in the first instance, by emailing firstname.lastname@example.org or making contact via the school office.
+If you have any concerns or questions regarding this matter, you should direct them to Mrs E. Camplin, Data Protection Lead in the first instance, by emailing email@example.com or contact John Pearson-Hicks, Data Protection Officer on 07540 062413 or emailing firstname.lastname@example.org

 Related policies and privacy notices: